juancarlospaco/nim-gatabase/README.md

   [OK] const SELECT ...
 FROM ...
 LIMIT ...
 OFFSET
   [OK] const INSERT INTO
   [OK] const UNION ALL ...
 ORBER BY ...
+IS NOT NULL [OK] const INTERSECT ALL
+  [OK] const EXCEPT ALL
-IS NOT NULL [OK] const SELECT DISTINCT ...
+  [OK] const SELECT DISTINCT ...
 FROM ...
 WHERE
   [OK] var   CASE
-  [OK] var   DELETE FROM WHERE
+  [OK] var   SELECT MAX ..
+WHERE EXISTS ...
+OFFSET ...
+LIMIT ...
+ORDER BY [OK] var   DELETE FROM WHERE
 ```

-- Tests use a real database SQLite on RAM `":memory:"` with a `"person"` table.
+- Tests use a real database SQLite on RAM `":memory:"` with a `"person"` table. +20 Tests.

 # Requisites